philthompson10/pyqtdeploy/doc/sysroot.rst

 ::

     [SIP]
-    version = "12.10.1"
+    abi_major_version = 12
     module_name = "PyQt5.sip"

-The version number refers to the ABI implemented by the :mod:`sip` module and not the version of SIP itself.
-Suitable versions of SIP and PyQt-builder must both be installed for the same Python installation being used to run :program:`pyqtdeploy`.
+Note that the version number of SIP does not need to be specified.
+A suitable versions of PyQt-builder must be installed for the same Python installation being used to run :program:`pyqtdeploy`.

 zlib